filamentgroup/enhance/README.md

 		ejs.load( "files/js/foo.js" );

 - `loadJS`: Load a single JavaScript file.
+This method accepts one argument, a string reference to a file.
 Useful if JS filetype can not be guessed by filetype.
 Example:

 		// Load a single JavaScript file
 		ejs.loadJS( "files/js/foo.php" );

 - `loadCSS`: Load a single CSS file**.
+This method accepts one argument, a string reference to a file.
 Useful if JS filetype can not be guessed by filetype.
 Example:

 		// Load a single CSS file
 		ejs.loadCSS( "files/css/foo.php" );

+- `jsToLoad`: an array of JavaScript files currently in the queue for loading.
+- `cssToLoad`: an array of CSS files currently in the queue for loading.

 ** Note: dynamically loaded CSS is not guaranteed to render before the page content begins visually rendering (and thus, can cause a FOUC).
 Don't depend on it for styles that need to be there during initial page load.